Following are answers to frequently asked questions. New questions and answers will be added periodically.

 Currently, faculty propose curriculum changes that go through a review and approval process as articulated in department or school Operating Papers.
 This process will not change, except that curriculum proposals will come through a school curriculum committee rather than a departmental committee.
 Faculty, via the operating papers, will define how the curriculum committees are constituted and how they operate.
 The administration has indicated that it is committed to supporting development of curriculum committee structures that allow for disciplinary oversight of curricula.
 College-level curriculum committees and constituency group review of curriculum proposals will continue as is currently the case.

 Will majors be eliminated?

 Majors will not be eliminated solely due to academic reorganization.
 Several majors or degree programs were identified for possible closure as part of the Financial Sustainability Plan that was approved by the Board of Trustees in July 2017.
 Majors will not be broadly consolidated as part of the reorganization unless the faculty chooses to do so.
 For example, there would not be a social sciences major with specializations in sociology, psychology, political science, etc. Rather, the majors in sociology, psychology and political science will remain.

 What is the status of the Africana Studies major?

-Although the major in Africana Studies was identified for possible closure as part of the Financial Sustainability Plan, the chancellor has deferred any decision for a year to provide the time to develop a plan where we can apply the needed learnings provided by Africana Studies to support the development of the cultural competency of all SIU students and those students who are interested in obtaining a degree in this specialty.
+There are no current plans to eliminate the major.
+A goal is to develop a plan through which we can apply the expertise provided by Africana Studies and affiliated programs to support and enhance the cultural competency of all SIU students and those students who are interested in obtaining a degree in this specialty.